 “He humbled you, causing you to hunger and then feeding you with manna, which neither you nor your ancestors had known, to teach you that man does not live on bread alone but on every word that comes from the mouth of the LORD.”
 Deuteronomy 8:3 (NIV)

-A friend of mine who is a young leader at a growing organization recently confessed to me some discouragement he’d been wrestling through.
-Basically, he’d been working so hard, seen great success, but was given no recognition or encouragement by his leaders.
+A friend of mine who’s a young leader recently confessed to me some discouragement he’d been wrestling through.
+He’d been working so hard and seen great success, but his leaders gave him no recognition or encouragement.
 And hardest of all, due to some transitions in the company, he’d been demoted to a lower position.

-I asked him a seemingly strange question on the heels of him pouring out his heart to me: “Do you know what the opposite of pride is?”
+I asked him a seemingly strange question after he poured out his heart to me: “Do you know what the opposite of pride is?”

-He tilted his head and asked his own question, “Do you think I’m struggling with pride?”
+He tilted his head and asked, “Do you think I’m struggling with pride?”

 I wasn’t trying to imply my young friend was prideful.
 I was setting the stage to help him see his circumstances through a different lens.